-Recommendations Image: A start of the start of 1.0 in. max RTC OSC signal trace lengths.
+Recommendations ✓ 1.0 inch max RTC OSC signal trace lengths.
 Minimize the capacitance between RTCX1 and RTCX2 in the routing.
 Put a ground plane underneath crystal components.
-0.25 in. max RTC lead lengths. • Do not route switching signals under the external components (unless on other side of board). • 5 V Reference power plane-one 0.1 μF capacitor. • 5 V Reference Stand By power plane-one 0.1 μF capacitor.
+0.25 inch max RTC lead lengths. • Do not route switching signals under the external components (unless on other side of board). • 5 V Reference power plane-one 0.1 μF capacitor. • 5 V Reference Stand By power plane-one 0.1 μF capacitor.
+To assist in RTC circuit debug, route SUSCLK to a test point if it is not used.